 23. Make jewelry or other small art objects to sell

-Many artists find that selling jewelry and other small art objects is a great way to increase their revenue streams.
+Many artists find that selling jewelry and other small art objects greatly increases their revenue streams.
 It is relatively easy to create these items, but there is also a large market for them.

 To be successful, it is essential to create high-quality pieces that are attractive and well-made.
 Additionally, it is helpful to price items competitively to attract buyers.

-There are many ways to sell jewelry and other small art objects, including online, craft fairs, and local businesses or boutiques.
-By carefully choosing the right venue for each piece, artists can maximize their earnings and reach a wide variety of potential customers.
+There are many ways to sell jewelry and other small art objects, including online craft fairs, and at local businesses or boutiques.

 24. Turn your artwork into digital files and sell digital prints online

 As an artist, you have many options for building wealth and increasing your cash flow.
-One popular option is to turn your artwork into digital files and sell digital prints online.
-This can be a great way to reach a broad audience and make some passive income.
+One popular option is to turn your artwork into digital files and sell digital art prints online.
+This can be a great way to reach a broad audience and earn passive income.

 25. Sell your art through a subscription service